 All Techstars Startup Weekend events must follow the standard 3 day, weekend-long format.

-Well, apart from the fact we are called Techstars Startup Weekend, this is the format which works.
-We’ve tested it, a lot.
+Well, apart from the fact we are called Techstars Startup Weekend, this is the format that’s proven to work.
+We’ve tested it a lot.

 All events must be open to the public (exceptions require specific approval from Techstars).